ulidu/ulidu/README.md

 - 🌱 I’m currently learning web development.
 - 👯 I’m looking to collaborate on web development.
 - 📫 How to reach me: ulidutheerake@gmail.com
-- ⚡ Fun fact: Not many people know this about me, but when I was younger, I… See More...
+- ⚡ Fun fact: Not many people know this about me, but when I was younger, I… <a href="#">See More</a> 😉